jgereke/newwebsite/content/authors/admin/_index.md

 superuser: true

 # Role/position
-role: research fellow at the BiB and external fellow at the MZES
+role: Research fellow at the BiB and external fellow at the MZES

 # Organizations/Affiliations
 organizations: